Essential Program Information

 - Required academic standards

-- Requirements for progression in and completion of the program
+- Requirements and deadlines for progression in and completion of the program

 - Policies and procedures for withdrawal and dismissal

-- Policies and procedures for processing allegations of harassment
+- Policies and procedures for allegations of student mistreatment

 What is the program commitment to "teaching out" students?